Abhijeet11187/Simple-Server-setup-with-node.js/README.md

 <br/>For the seperate URL we have to make seperate js files to handle the get,post,delete,put request<br/>
 Supppose for the products related operations we have to use the product.js file which actually handles all the requests<br/>
 All these Routes selection carries at the app.js file

+## Adding Nodemon
+<br/>Nodemon is an development dependency so for installing it <b>npm install --save-dev nodemon</b>
+<br/>For executing the nodemon we have to write a script because we cannot install nodeom globally.<br/>
+For writing the script in <b>package.json</b> file under script add script for start<br/>
+"start":"nodemon server.js"